Logo

 Why is there blood in my stools?

-The sight of seeing blood in our stools can be very daunting and creates a lot of anxiety.
+The sight of seeing blood in stool can be very daunting and creates a lot of anxiety.
 It is however reassuring to know that most bleeding is from benign causes.
 Despite the sight of a toilet bowl splashed with blood, the blood loss is usually only a small amount and does not cause any acute ill effects.

 Haemorrhoids (Piles)